anetczuk/ReverseCRC/README.md

 - poly: 0x1335D
 - operation mode: *BACKWARD*

 In this case there will be 65536 calls to *C* library.
 Three implementations perform almost equally, but *cffi* is significantly worse.
+Performance penalty of *cffi* is because of ability of the binding to automatic conversions of *Python* list structure to *C* raw arrays.
+For other binding it has to be done manually, thus can be precalculated and cached for repetitive use (as in this case).

 ### Development